eviltester/observatron/README.md

 # Versions

+- 0.97 options
+   - add the options to the notes screen for easier access
+     - still available as Manage Extension opions
 - 0.96 more events and sidebar
    - notes:
      - removed notes input box and added page and sidebar and dev tools extension